hamishcoleman/arduino_cardreader/README.md

 ### Message "rawtag="

-When enabled, this status output allows for possible further processing of the card data, sending a hexdump of the raw data for this tag.
+If the card type (see prefix mentioned for tag=) cannot be determined, the rawtag= message is output.
+This message can also be unconditionally enabled for output.
+This status output allows for possible further processing of the card data, sending a hexdump of the raw data for this tag.

-This message defaults to disabled and needs to be enabled with the "t" command.
+The unconditional enabling of this message defaults to disabled and needs to be enabled with the "t" command.

+The exact format of this message is determined by the contents of the buffer that the PN532 hardware returns and the documentation for that should be checked for full details.
+The basic format is one byte for "type", one byte for "len" and then len bytes of the card data.

+Note that erroneous or partial card reads have been known to show up as type 0x01

 ### Message "raw="